Dominik-Workshop/Linear_power_supply/README.md

 # Linear_power_supply

-schematic for a linear bench power supply, in pdf format.
+Schematic for a linear bench power supply in pdf format and Arduino code.